Johann Rafelski, Homepage, Professor of Physics, The University of Arizona Research profile (Photo)

 • Research profile

-The era of modern physics began in the early 20th century with the understanding of the consequences of electrodynamics and the resulting formulation of special relativity theory.
-Rapid development continued with quantum theory, which resulted in the discovery of antimatter and the realization that a transformation of energy into matter is possible, allowing us to describe the processes in the Big Bang.
-Our current understanding of quantum theory shows that the structure and properties of the relativistic invariant quantum vacuum (i.e., the physical properties of matter-free space) determine the laws of physics.
-This understanding and the potential control of energy and matter conversion could affect the future of humanity as significantly as the discoveries in the fields of electromagnetism and relativity theory influenced our last 150 years.
+To put Rafelski's work into general perspective recall how the formulation of Special Relativity in the early 20th century marked the beginning of the current era of modern physics.
+Rapid development continued with the discovery of quantum theory, which united with relativity resulted in the prediction of antimatter.
+The realization that a transformation of energy into matter is possible allowed in recent decades to describe the physical processes governing the Big Bang, see A Short Survey of Matter-Antimatter Evolution in the Primordial Universe; Universe 2023, 9, 309, pp1-49.
+Our current understanding of quantum theory shows that the structure and properties of the relativistic invariant quantum vacuum (i.e., the physical properties of the matter-free space) determine the laws of physics.
+This understanding and the potential for gaining control of the mutual energy and matter conversion could affect the future of humanity as significantly as the discoveries of last 150 years have done.

-In investigating the behavior of individual particles under extreme conditions, Dr. Rafelski is especially interested in the effect of radiation, a vacuum frictional force caused by acceleration.
-Every charged accelerated body emits radiation.
-If the acceleration reaches a certain threshold, then this radiation generates a strong friction, which changes the particle dynamics decisively.
-Under these conditions, force field energy is converted into matter and antimatter.
+In investigating the behavior of individual particles under extreme conditions, Dr. Rafelski is especially interested in the effect of radiation, a vacuum frictional force caused by acceleration: Every charged accelerated body emits radiation which can change the particle dynamics decisively.
+Under these conditions, the force-field energy content can be converted into matter and antimatter.
 These processes help in the search for the mechanisms causing the formation of quark-gluon plasma.
 A related field of Dr. Rafelski’s work is the radiation generated by laser pulses.

-Other areas of research that interested Dr. Rafelski in the past decade include: the postulated cosmic neutrino microwave background; vacuum fluctuations caused by elemental forces and their relation to dark energy; dark matter in the form of massive compact ultra-dense objects (CUDOs); and the application of laser pulses of high intensity in nuclear fusion.
+Other areas of research that interested Dr. Rafelski in the past decade include: the postulated cosmic neutrino microwave background; vacuum fluctuations caused by elemental forces and their relation to dark energy; dark matter in the form of massive compact ultra-dense objects (CUDOs); and the application of laser pulses of high intensity to nuclear fusion energy production.

-These research programs have led to the publication of a large number of scientific publications, and the involvement of many students and presentation of research textbooks.
-More recently Dr. Rafelski has become interested in teaching students the basics of special relativity theory with the perspective of historical development leading on above new fields of research.
-His books, "Relativity Matters" (Spring 2017) and "Modern Special Relativity" (Spring 2022) introduces graduate and undergraduate students to special relativity and instructs them on that subject through their careers while also explaining the current research topics introduced above.
+These research programs have led to the publication of a large number of scientific publications, mentoring of many students, and presentation of research textbooks.
+Furthermore Dr. Rafelski is interested in teaching students the basics of special relativity theory, an area needing modern context leading on above new fields of research and connecting to the historical developments.
+His books, "Relativity Matters" (Spring 2017) and "Modern Special Relativity" (Spring 2022) introduce graduate and undergraduate students to special relativity and instructs them on that subject through their careers while also explaining the current research topics introduced above.

 Dr. Johann Rafelski is a Fellow of the American Physical Society (APS) since 2011; he has been elected member of Academia Europea in 2021.
 Dr. Rafelski has been a Fulbright Fellow Summers 2019, 2021, hosted by the Wigner Research Center for Physics in Budapest.
 In Spring 2022 he was elected foreign member of the Hungarian Academy of Science.
-Prof. Rafelski has been elected to the Senate of The University of Arizona for the periods 2018-2020-2022.
-He is elected member of the University of Arizona Strategic Planning and Budget Advisory Committeee (SPBAC) 2022-2024.
+Prof. Rafelski has been elected to the Senate of The University of Arizona for the periods 2018-2020-2022 representing the College of Science, and 2023-25 he is elected to represent all colleges.
+He was elected member of the University of Arizona Strategic Planning and Budget Advisory Committee (SPBAC) 2022-2024.

-As of June 2020 the YouTube channel: "Creation of Matter" provides both historica and educational insighs into some of the research interests described.
+As of June 2020 the YouTube channel: "Creation of Matter" provides both historic and educational insight into some of the research interests described.